Medical Assistant (MA) to RN

 What Types of Schools Offer This Program?

-Because there are no direct MA to RN bridge programs, medical assistants would need to pursue the traditional education route, to include:
+Because there is no direct MA to RN bridge programs, medical assistants would need to pursue the traditional education route, to include:

 - Community Colleges